EthicalSource/phot-the-mobile-phone/src/_journals/international-without-a-calling-card.md

   through WhatsApp and not having to buy a calling card"'
 media:
   thumbnail: /images/uploads/img_5850.jpeg
-  alt: Scan of a handwritten workshop contribution (scroll for full text)
+  alt: Scan of a handwritten event contribution (scroll for full text)
   credit: A People's History of Tech
 source: Anonymous
 ---